 Sometimes, the lines of communication between a child and parent can be very difficult.
 Imagine if you are dealing with a toddler that knows exactly what he/she wants but you can’t figure it out.
 At this point, tempers may run pretty high.
 Some of this is typical considering your toddler is learning effective ways of communication.
 But when do you take it from something that is typical to being concerned?
 In this article we will outline what speech therapy is as well as speech therapy techniques you can use to help your child.

 Note: This post may contain affiliate links, which means I would receive a small commission for any product purchased at no extra cost for you.
 Thank you for your support!
 You can read my full disclosure here.

-Articulation is the clarity and sounds of speech.
-This area can be of concern if your child struggles to make certain sounds, pronounce words or if you notice a stutter.
-Many people may notice that their child has a lisp that is noticeable when he or she goes to say the letter “s”.
+Articulation is the clarity of speech sounds.
+This area can be of concern if your child struggles to make certain sounds correctly.
+Some parents may notice that their child has a lisp that is noticeable when he or she goes to say the letter “s”.
 Other parents may notice that their child cannot say specific letters such as “r’s” or “l’s” or they are substituting sounds such as, “tat” for “bat” or “wabbit” for “rabbit”.
-This would all fall under articulation which could be solved with speech therapy techniques.
+This would all fall under articulation which could possibly be solved with speech therapy intervention.

 What Do I Do if I Suspect My Child has a Delay?